RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 D. Clients.
 Answer: B.

-Generally, a REST interaction involves the client asking the server (through an application programming interface [API]) for data, sometimes as the result of processing; the server processes the request and returns the result.
+**Generally, a REST interaction involves the client asking the server (through an application programming interface [API]) for data, sometimes as the result of processing; the server processes the request and returns the result**.
 **In REST, an enduring session, where the server has to store some temporary data about the client, is not necessary.**
 These interactions obviously involve servers and clients, so options C and D are not correct.
 Using REST does not eliminate the need for credentials, so option A is not correct.